The Girnar Rock-Book Inscription

 The Ashokan edicts on Girnar rock impart moral instructions on dharma, equality, harmony, tolerance, peace and repent the evil of war.

-Other inscription on Girnar Rock
+Other mentions on Girnar Rock Inscription

 The hump-backed rock also has two later records in Sanskrit added by Rudradaman in AD 150 and by Skandgupta in AD 450.